 Capital allowance may be claimed against the value of an asset at the time of purchase.
 A capital allowance claim can then be used to reduce a business’s taxable profit.

 The percentage that may be claimed will depend on the category of asset and details of its use.
 For instance, under the Annual Investment Allowance (AIA), 100% may be claimed against purchased business assets up to the AIA limit.
-Where the total value of business assets purchased is more than the AIA limit, they may be claimed under the Writing Down Allowance (WDA) at 8% or 18%.
+Where the total value of business assets purchased is more than the AIA limit, they may be claimed under the Writing Down Allowance (WDA) at 18%, or 6% applicable to the special rate pool for purchases made after April 2019 (8% for assets purchased before this date).

 Where AIA is used and the limit not exceeded, the purchased asset is effectively written off in that tax year.
 Where WDA is used, the value of that asset may be written off over more than one tax year.